‘The View’ Host Meghan McCain Says She Hates Rand Paul After He Demands Identity Of Ukraine Whistleblower

 The president has also called for the whistleblower’s name to be made public.
 At a recent media event, he claimed that the media knew the name of the individual but was refusing to reveal it.

-McCain went on to say that the president has targeted her with intimidation tactics, publicly calling for her to be fired from a previous hob that she held.
+McCain went on to say that the president has targeted her with intimidation tactics, publicly calling for her to be fired from a previous job that she held.
 While McCain is a self-described conservative, she has been a frequent and vocal critic of Trump.